moq-wg/moq-transport/draft-ietf-moq-transport.md

 including the support of a time-to-live parameter that indicates when to stop retransmitting lost data from the stream or datagram.
 The choice of whether to use a datagram or stream is a hop-by-hop decision, because MTUs may differ.
+Datagrams do not have flow control limits, but streams do, which may affect the decision of which to use.

 The format of the OBJECT message is as follows: